comms-id/policies/src/Comms.ID_Terms_of_Use.md

 ---
-title: Comms.ID End-User Terms of Use
+title: Comms.ID Terms of Use
-description: Terms of Use for COMMS.ID digital identity platform
+description: Terms of Use for End Users of COMMS.ID Digital Identity and Secure Communications Platform
 type: terms-of-use
 author: COMMS.ID PTY LTD
-jurisdiction: Queensland, Australia
 ---

-# **Comms.ID End-User Terms of Use**

 Welcome to Comms.ID.
 These Terms of Use ("Terms") form a binding legal agreement between you ("you," "your") and Comms.ID Pty Ltd ("Comms.ID," "we," "us," "our").
 This agreement governs your access to and use of the Comms.ID platform, including our applications (web, iOS, Android), services, and websites.